Kitura/Kitura-redis/README.md

 KituraRedis is a Swift library for interacting with a Redis database using.

-It is dependent on the [BlueSocket](https://github.com/IBM-Swift/BlueSocket.git) module.
+It is dependent on the [BlueSocket](https://github.com/IBM-Swift/BlueSocket.git)  and [KituraSyS](https://github.com/IBM-Swift/Kitura-sys.git) modules.

 ## Build: